 What is Fernet Stock?

-Fernet Stock is a liqueur made out of 14 different herbal ingredients coming from all over the globe.
-The official description says that those botanicals are mainly from the Mediterranean and the Alps.
-But we have a few more details on the list of the ingredients that go in the liqueur.
+Fernet Stock is an alcoholic beverage of 38% ABV made from a carefully guarded secret recipe based on 14 different herbal ingredients coming from all over the globe.
+The official description indicated that those botanicals are mainly from the Mediterranean and the Alps.
+But we have a few more details on the list of the ingredients in the herbal bitter liqueur.

-Fernet has an alcohol content of 39% and is a subtype of Amaro, a group of herbal and bittersweet liqueurs.
+The liqueur belongs to the Fernet category.
+Fernet is a subtype of Amaro, a group of herbal and bittersweet liqueurs.
 The base is a distilled grape spirit infused with various herbs and spices.
-Needless to say that each brand has its own secret recipe.
+Needless to say that each brand has its secret recipe.

 Fernet Stock may not be the most prominent of these herbal liquors.
 Still, according to IWSR, it's one of the biggest brands of herbal-bitter liqueurs worldwide.

-Like with other herbal liqueurs, the ingredients and recipe of Fernet Stock are a well-kept secret.
-But a few of its 14 herbs are known.
-Part of this mix are:
+Like with other herbal liqueurs, the ingredients of Fernet Stock are a well-kept secret.
+But a few of its 14 herbs are known:

 - Gentian root